Dimension identities, almost self-conjugate partitions, and BGG complexes for Hermitian symmetric pairs: Hilbert series and generalized Littlewood identities

 In this section, we derive the Hilbert series of the infinite-dimensional modules $\widetilde{L}_{\la}$ for the families in Table~\ref{table:WC}.
 Recall from \eqref{def:L tilde} that $\widetilde{L}_\la \coloneqq L_\la \otimes F_{-\langle \la,\be^\vee\rangle\zeta}$.

-Let $M$ be a highest-weight $\g$-module with highest weight $\la$, and weight space decomposition $M = \bigoplus_{\mu \leq \la} M_\mu$.
+Let $M$ be a highest weight $\g$-module with highest weight $\la$, and weight space decomposition $M = \bigoplus_{\mu \leq \la} M_\mu$.
 Recall the distinguished element $h_0 \in \mathfrak{z}(\k)$ from the beginning of Section \ref{sub:Hermitian pairs}.
 The \emph{Hilbert series} of $M$ is the formal power series

 In the setting of this paper, where the coordinates of $\la$ are either all integers or all half-integers, each of our Hilbert series is an element of $\mathbb{Z}[[t^{1/2}]]$, and can be written as a rational function of the form